-Members of the University community are encouraged to accurately and promptly report crimes.
-Those who are witnesses and bystanders of any criminal incident should promptly report the incident to HU-DPS or local law enforcement, especially when a victim of crime is unable to report it for him/herself.
+Members of the University community are encouraged to report crimes accurately and promptly to HU-DPS.
+Also, incidents involving sexual assault, dating violence, domestic violence, and stalking can be reported to Title IX, Interpersonal Violence Prevention Program, and Residence Life staff.
+Those who are witnesses and bystanders of any criminal incident should promptly report the incident to HU-DPS or local law enforcement, especially when a survivor of crime is unable to report it for him/herself.
 Information to be reported to HU-DPS or the local police, include but are not limited to:

-- 1) A physical description, his/her identity and location of the suspect/s, if known. - 2) What happened and has the victim sought medical attention? - 3) Was there any use of force and/or threats? - 4) For incidents involving domestic/dating violence or stalking incidents, pictures showing physical violence and text messages as well as statements from victims and witnesses may serve as evidence that an alleged crime occurred and may be crucial in a university and/or court hearing. - 5) For incidents involving sexual assault, victims are reminded not to shower, bathe or remove anything that could be preserved for DNA samples and could be used as evidence in an investigation.
-Pictures and text messages as well as statements from victims and witnesses may serve as supporting proof that an alleged crime occurred and may be crucial in a university and/or court hearing.
+- 1) A physical description, his/her identity, and location of the suspect/s, if known. - 2) What happened and had the survivor sought medical attention? - 3) Was there any use of force and threats? - 4) For incidents involving domestic/dating violence or stalking incidents, pictures showing physical violence and text messages, as well as statements, from survivors and witnesses, may serve as evidence that an alleged crime occurred and can be crucial in a university and court investigations and hearings. - 5) For incidents involving sexual assault, survivors are reminded not to shower, bathe or remove anything that could be preserved for DNA samples and as evidence in an investigation.
+Pictures and text messages, as well as statements from survivors and witnesses, may serve as supporting proof that an alleged crime occurred and may be crucial in a university and court hearing.

-The investigating officer will ensure that the victim, when necessary, receives medical assistance and provide or advise the victim about available on and off campus resources.
-That information can be found on the University Interpersonal Violence Prevention Program (IVPP) website, in the Student handbook, etc. However, when cases involve victims of certain types of assaults, it is his/her decision to file a formal complaint with law enforcement authorities.
-The University's Interpersonal Violence Prevention Program (IVPP) serves as the on-campus advocate.
-Counseling support is provided by the University Counseling Service (UCS).
-Among these departments students and employees can seek assistance in notifying law enforcement and referrals to local community agencies, upon request.
+The investigating officer will provide aid to survivors by ensuring they receive medical assistance and advise the survivor about available on campus resources.
+This information can be found in policies under the Office of the Secretary (Policy Section) and University Interpersonal Violence Prevention Program (IVPP) websites, also in the Student Handbook.
+However, when cases involve survivors of certain types of assaults, it is his/her decision to file a formal complaint with law enforcement authorities.
+The University's Interpersonal Violence Prevention Program (IVPP) serves as the on-campus advocate, and the University Counseling Service (UCS) provides counseling and support to survivors.
+Among these departments, students and employees can seek assistance in notifying law enforcement and referrals to local community agencies, upon request.

-It should be noted that talking with a UCS counselor or IVPP advocate does not constitute filing a report or a formal complaint.
-However, any conversations between the victim and counselor are private and confidential and cannot be disclosed without expressed permission from the victim.
+Note that talking with a UCS counselor, or IVPP advocate does not constitute filing a report or a formal complaint.
+However, any conversations between the survivor and counselor are private and confidential and cannot be disclosed without expressed permission from the survivor.
 In cases where a person may be a danger to themselves or someone else, or a child, counselors and advocates are required to report such incidents to authorities.
-Counseling should always be encouraged because talking with a counselor is a very important first step in the healing process.
+Counseling should always be encouraged because talking with a counselor is a crucial first step in the healing process.

-"If you see something say something"
+"If you See Something Say Something"